wercker-labs/wercker-blog/source/posts/2013-10-11-Extending-wercker-part-1.md

 #### The basics

 What is a step?
 We envision steps as basic blocks of functionality which are contained and might be reused for different applications.
+Steps are executed in either the build or deploy pipeline, as explained on our [devcenter](http://devcenter.wercker.com/articles/introduction/pipeline.html).
-So instead of using the script step for everything, you can create a step for actions that are a bit more complex or that may use certain options/switches you otherwise have to copy/paste from that other project.
+So instead of using
+the script step for everything, you can create a step for actions that are a bit more complex or that may use certain options/switches you otherwise have to copy/paste from that other project.
 Typically steps do one of the following: